wuchuheng/com.wuchuheng.epub-reader/.memory-bank/projectbrief.md

 ## Current Status

-**🚀 PRODUCTION READY FOR PHASE 3 AI INTEGRATION**
+**🚀 PRODUCTION READY FOR PHASE 3 AI INTEGRATION + MOBILE UX OPTIMIZATION COMPLETE**

-The project has successfully completed **ALL foundational infrastructure** for Phases 1, 2, 5, and 6, and is now **production-ready for immediate Phase 3 AI integration implementation**.
-All navigation, settings, and context menu systems are in place with proper TypeScript interfaces, responsive design, and comprehensive error handling.
+The project has successfully completed **ALL foundational infrastructure** for Phases 1, 2, 5, and 6, plus comprehensive mobile UX optimization, and is now **production-ready for immediate Phase 3 AI integration implementation**.
+All navigation, settings, context menu systems, and mobile-optimized interfaces are in place with proper TypeScript interfaces, responsive design, and comprehensive error handling.

 ## Essential Requirements